-Yoga can balance body, mind, & spirit.
-This believed to give the good result for sleep disorders such as insomnia, by calming the nervous system.
+Yoga balances body, mind, & spirit, thus give good result for sleep disorders such as insomnia by calming the nervous system.

 Start Yoga session with Warm-up: Most of the Yoga Masters insisted not to practice yoga poses straight away, instead they emphasized to do some warm-up exercises before yoga session.

 Yoga sleep therapy

 Yoga is beneficial for your sleep in various ways.
 Asanas, pranayama, yoga-nidra are the helpful tools in your efforts to reestablish a restful night’s sleep.

 Besides the above-mentioned asana and pranayama, practice of yoga nidra and meditation gives the best result.

 Tadasana yoga sleep therapy